royjvina/2800_202410_DTC_01/README.md

 * MongoDB for database management
 * Tailwind CSS for UI, https://tailwindcss.com/
 * Google Fonts, https://fonts.google.com/
+* InputMask for phone number formatting UI
 * Nodemailer for email handling
 * Google OAuth2 for authentication
 * OpenAI API for the AI financial advisor
 * Joi for validation
 * Multer for file uploads
 * Inputmask for form input formatting
-* Various SVG icons and images for UI elements
+* Various SVG icons and images for UI elements from SVG Repo,  https://www.svgrepo.com/
+* Chatgpt for minor debugging, https://chat.openai.com/

 ## 4. Complete Setup/Installation/Usage
 The current version 1.0 of the application is hosted on https://pennywisedtc01.online/